-Level of highest educational attainment Level of highest educational attainment identifies the highest achievement a person has attained in any area of study.
-It is not a measurement of the relative importance of different fields of study but a ranking of qualifications and other educational attainments regardless of the particular area of study or the type of institution in which the study was undertaken.
-See Appendix 1 of Labour Mobility, Australia, February 2008 (cat. no. 6209.0) for an explanation of how highest level is derived.
-Level of highest non-school qualification Non-school qualifications are awarded for educational attainments other than those of pre-primary, primary or secondary education.
+Level of highest non-school

+qualification

+Non-school qualifications are awarded for educational attainments other than those of pre-primary, primary or secondary education.
 They include qualifications at the Post Graduate Degree level, Master Degree level, Graduate Diploma and Graduate Certificate level, Bachelor Degree level, Advanced Diploma and Diploma level, and Certificates I, II, III and IV levels.
 Non-school qualifications may be attained concurrently with school qualifications.

+Main English-speaking

+countries

-Main English-speaking countries The list of main English-speaking countries provided here is not an attempt to classify countries on the basis of whether or not English is the predominant or official language of each country.
+The list of main English-speaking countries provided here is not an attempt to classify countries on the basis of whether or not English is the predominant or official language of each country.
 It is a list of the main countries from which Australia receives, or has received, significant numbers of overseas settlers who are likely to speak English.
 These countries comprise the United Kingdom, the Republic of Ireland, New Zealand, Canada, South Africa and the United States of America.

+Main job

+The job in which the most hours were usually worked.

+Not employed

+People who were either 'unemployed' or 'not in the labour force' as defined.

+Not in the labour force

+People who were not in the categories 'employed' or 'unemployed' as defined.

+Not working at February 2010

+See 'Not Employed'.

+Occupation

-Main job The job in which the most hours were usually worked.
-Not employed People who were either 'unemployed' or 'not in the labour force' as defined.
-Not in the labour force People who were not in the categories 'employed' or 'unemployed' as defined.
-Not working at February 2008 See 'Not Employed'.
-Occupation An occupation is a collection of jobs that are sufficiently similar in their title and tasks, skill level and skill specialisation which are grouped together for the purposes of classification.
+An occupation is a collection of jobs that are sufficiently similar in their title and tasks, skill level and skill specialisation which are grouped together for the purposes of classification.
 In this product, occupation is classified according to ANZSCO-Australian and New Zealand Standard Classification of Occupations, First Edition, 2006 (cat. no. 1220.0).

+Own account workers

+People who operated their own unincorporated economic enterprise or engaged independently in a profession or trade, and hired no employees.

+Owner managers

-Own account workers People who operated their own unincorporated economic enterprise or engaged independently in a profession or trade, and hired no employees.
-Owner managers People who work in their own business, with or without employees, whether or not the business is an incorporated enterprise.
+People who work in their own business, with or without employees, whether or not the business is an incorporated enterprise.
 Comprises owner managers of incorporated enterprises and owner managers of unincorporated enterprises.

-Owner managers of incorporated enterprises (OMIE) People who worked in their own incorporated enterprise, that is, a business entity which is registered as a separate legal entity to its members or owners (also known as a limited liability company).
+Owner managers of incorporated enterprises (OMIEs)

+People who worked in their own incorporated enterprise, that is, a business entity which is registered as a separate legal entity to its members or owners (also known as a limited liability company).
 These people are classified as employees under 'status in employment'.

-Owner managers of unincorporated enterprises People who operated their own unincorporated enterprise, that is, a business entity in which the owner and the business are legally inseparable, so that the owner is liable for any business debts that are incurred.
+Owner managers of unincorporated enterprises (OMUEs)

+People who operated their own unincorporated enterprise, that is, a business entity in which the owner and the business are legally inseparable, so that the owner is liable for any business debts that are incurred.
 Includes those engaged independently in a trade or profession.
 These people are classified as employers under 'status in employment' if their business has employees, or own account workers if it does not.

+Part-time workers in main job

+Employed people who usually worked less than 35 hours a week (in their main job) and who did so during the reference week.

+Previous job

+See 'Last job'.

+Promoted

-Previous job See 'Last job'.
-Promoted A permanent increase in wage or salary and an increase in responsibility or complexity of work.
+A permanent increase in wage or salary and an increase in responsibility or complexity of work.
 Temporary promotions, acting and temporary higher duties are excluded.

+Reference period

-Reference period The 52 weeks up to the end of the week prior to interview.
-Reference week The week preceding the week in which the interview was conducted.
+The 52 weeks up to the end of the week prior to interview.

+Reference week

+The week preceding the week in which the interview was conducted.

+Retrenched

+People who ceased their last job because they were either:

+- employees who were laid off, including no work available, made redundant, employer went out of business or dismissed; or - self employed people whose business closed down for economic reasons, including 'went broke', liquidated, no work, or no supply or demand.